 Case Presentation:

 A 42-year-old male presented with progressive dysphagia for 6 months.
-CECT showed circumferential mural thickening of the distal oesophagus (D7–D8 level) measuring 8–10 cm in length and 10 mm in wall thickness, along with multiple paraesophageal lymph nodes and presence of a nodule (16.2 × 18 mm) in the left adrenal gland.
+CECT showed circumferential mural thickening of the distal oesophagus (D7–D8 level) measuring 8–10 cm in length and 10 mm in wall thickness, along with multiple paraesophageal lymph nodes and the presence of a nodule (16.2 × 18 mm) in the left adrenal gland.
 UGIE showed a sclerosing growth at 30 cm from the incisors with post-radiotherapy changes.
 Initial biopsy confirmed moderately differentiated squamous cell carcinoma (MDSCC), following which the patient received neoadjuvant chemoradiotherapy (45 Gy/25 fractions, STP protocol).
-He underwent Open Ivor Lewis esophagectomy with left adrenalectomy and feeding jejunostomy.
+He underwent an Open Ivor Lewis esophagectomy with left adrenalectomy and feeding jejunostomy.
 Frozen section of the adrenal nodule revealed metastatic squamous cell carcinoma with focal keratinization.
 Residual compressed adrenal parenchyma was identified at the periphery.
 On microscopy, sections examined from the Ivor Lewis esophagectomy specimen showed residual transmurally infiltrating MDSCC with lymphovascular and perineural invasion, negative resected margins with no lymph nodes involved (0/18).
 Immunohistochemistry (IHC) showed p40 positivity in the primary tumor.
 The metastatic lesion in the adrenal gland also demonstrated p40 immunopositivity in tumor cells, while SF1 highlighted the normal adrenal tissue.
-Thus, adrenal lesion was confirmed as metastatic MDSCC.
+Thus, the adrenal lesion was confirmed as metastatic MDSCC.
 The pathological stage was ypT3 ypN0 ypM1 (Stage IVB), with a Modified Ryan tumor regression score of 2 and Mandard TRG (Tumor Regression Grading) 3.

 Discussion:

 Worldwide, oesophageal cancer ranks 10th in incidence and 6th in terms of cancer-related deaths.
 Among oesophageal cancers, squamous cell carcinoma is the most prevalent, and its incidence increases with age, reaching a peak in the seventh decade [1].
-OSCC occurs equally in the middle and lower thirds of oesophagus, with higher incidence reported in Black individuals compared to Whites.
+OSCC occurs equally in the middle and lower thirds of oesophagus, with a higher incidence reported in Black individuals compared to Whites.
 Major risk factors include chronic alcohol consumption and tobacco use.
 Management of advanced oesophageal malignancies requires a multidisciplinary approach.[1]
 The Phase III KEYNOTE-590 trial, involving 749 patients with oesophageal cancer (70% SCC, 90% metastatic), highlighted the evolving treatment landscape.
 While esophagectomy with neoadjuvant chemo- or radiotherapy remains the standard treatment approach, immune checkpoint inhibitors (ICIs) have been introduced as new therapeutic options.
 [9] However, the discovery of incidental adrenal lesions during staging can complicate surgical management.
 Common metastatic sites include the liver, lungs, bones, and brain, with autopsy studies reporting adrenal involvement in 3–12% of oesophageal cancer cases.[3]